Cauchy (crater): Nearby features

+The vent at the top of Omega Cauchy is called Donna.
+With a diameter of 1.84 km, this feature is sufficiently small that it requires a 150 mm telescope to resolve.
+The vent designation is an Italian female given name, and does not refer to a specific person.
+It was officially approved by the International Astronomical Union in 1979.

 To the north of Cauchy is the rille named Rima Cauchy, a 210-kilometer-long graben.
 Rima Cauchy was named Fossa Cauchy in a 1974 map, but term Rima was used in favor of Fossa for the names of lunar rilles.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Cauchy.